zj27/fibwebservice/doc/func_spec.md

 * To serve large amount of request, the program will use ThreadingMixIn, thus each request will be handled by a different thread
 * For the response of Fibonacci numbers, the program provides two kinds of format: json and xml.
 * If the request provides invalid number or no number, the program will response 400 with proper error message.
 * The length of fibonacci number list should be between 0 and 10000.
-IF the length is too long, the value may overflow.
+If the length is too long, the value may overflow.
 * http messages should be recorded into log file.

 ### Fibonacci Number Generation